Visitors – Can I come just for the day and look around?

 Everyone has their own likes and dislikes regarding appearance, engineering and use-ability of their IH, regardless of model.
 Peer judging allows each participant to identify their ideal when evaluating the other vehicles at the show.
 You, as the judge, decide what exceptions are allowable in each class and which aren’t as well as which vehicle is the “best” of its class.

 If you do not turn in your judging sheet, YOUR vehicle will not be eligible to win any awards, regardless of how many votes it gets!

 What are the area/fairgrounds like?

-The fairgrounds are rustic.
-They are at about 7,500.
+The Rodeo Arena is primitive.
+All events will be held at the Underground Mining Museum and Creede Community center.
 Be prepared for warm days and cool nights.
 Bring sunscreen and a winter coat.
 Drink extra water to avoid dehydration and/or altitude sickness.
 Symptoms of altitude sickness can include: headache, nausea, and unusual tiredness.

 Can I camp at RMIHR?

 The Creede Rodeo Arena offers PRIMATIVE Camping.
 NO WATER, NO ELECTRICAL